bbc/peaks.js/README.md

 ## Web Audio based waveforms

-Since `0.3.0`, Peaks.js can use Web Audio to generate waveforms, which means you would not have to pre-generate a `dat` or `json` file beforehand.
+Since `0.3.0`, Peaks.js can use the [Web Audio API](https://www.w3.org/TR/webaudio/) to generate waveforms, which means you would not have to pre-generate a `dat` or `json` file beforehand.

 To do so, skip the `dataUri` option and make sure [your browser is compatible with Web Audio](http://caniuse.com/#feat=audio-api).